How to look after your pension savings

 Add your beneficiaries

 We want to make sure your pension savings go to the right person when you die.
 We can only do this if we have their details.
 Your circumstances can change over time and you may want to change your beneficiaries (the people who inherit your pension).
 So it’s important you keep their details up-to-date.
+You can now view and add your beneficiaries on our mobile app too.

 Keep your details up-to-date